lega911/alight_docs/docs/source/faq.rst

     Only changed elements.
 * I need Angular Light runs my function when a bindings process will finish.
     You can observe it :code:`scope.$scan("$finishBinding", callback)`
 * Is it possible to pass jquery $element to function from al-click?
-Something like al-click="someFunc($this)" No, but you can extend the directive, or make a thin directive for this, `example <http://jsfiddle.net/lega911/2n1q7yt0/>`_
+    You can use $event that contains element, al-click="someFunc($event)"
 * How can I use al-repeat not as attribute, but as a comment? al-repeat supports comment binding, `example <http://jsfiddle.net/lega911/mdt498e8/>`_
 * Why al-show with an empty array doesn't hide my element: :code:`al-show="model.array"`?
     Because there is javascript and !!model.array always give you true, you can use :code:`al-show="model.array.length"`
 * Where is "$odd, $even, $first, $last, $rest" for al-repeat?
-    You can append any attributes, `example hot to append $odd $even <http://jsfiddle.net/lega911/zR3as/>`_
+    You can append any attributes, `example how to append $odd $even <http://jsfiddle.net/lega911/zR3as/>`_
 * How to sort an array?
     `Manual sort <http://jsfiddle.net/lega911/81dqhL70/>`_
     `Filter orderBy <http://jsfiddle.net/lega911/q7jq1rwv/>`_
     `Sort props of an object <http://jsfiddle.net/lega911/nnk02xpy/>`_
     `Call a method <http://jsfiddle.net/lega911/msaLght8/>`_
-* Where is al-select directive?
-    `Here <http://angularlight.org/doc/examples.html#search=select>`_ a few examples with select control.
 * Can I rename directives?
     Yes, :code:`alight.directives.al.myKeypress = alight.directives.al.keypress`
 * How to call my function when Scope.$scan finish digets process?